On this page find information on:

 Because concern for elder abuse as a criminal issue is a fairly recent development, there are gaps in our knowledge about the extent and causes of such abuse.

-The majority of research on elder mistreatment has focused on victims; the motivations of abusers and the relationship between abuses and victims have received little attention.
+The majority of research on elder mistreatment has focused on victims; the motivations of persons that abuse and the relationship between abuses and victims have received little attention.
 This produces an incomplete picture of the dynamics fueling elder abuse.
 Also, the field of research has relied heavily on the caregiver stress model, which holds that elder abuse can be attributed to the stress associated with providing care and assistance to frail, highly dependent elderly people.
 However, this model does not fit all situations and types of elder abuse.

 The field lacks an adequate guiding theory to explain the range of causes behind elder abuse and promote systematic data collection.